Chapter 41:

 Like this?
 Her voice echoed in the back of my mind.
 A chill charged down my spine at the new voice whispering in my head.

 The other two quickly followed our lead, affixing the magical jewelry and testing them out.
-By the time we had explored the group and private messaging features of the items, we had reached the northeastern shore.
+By the time we had explored focusing our minds on messaging each other individually and as a group, we had reached the northeastern shore.

-Disembarking, I glanced behind us at the massive shipyard as a large vessel slipped out from the warehouse and into the water.
+Disembarking, I glanced behind us at the massive shipyard I hadn't noticed as we played with our magical tools.
+As I did, a large vessel slipped out from the warehouse and into the water.
 Running at a standard pace, each of the three shipyards across the bay from us produced a new mercantile galleon once every three days.
-It was an impressive display of manufacturing that all but guaranteed Ter’aquit as the mercantile hub of the new world.
+It was an impressive display of manufacturing that all but guaranteed Ter’aquit its title of mercantile hub of the new world.
+But I also knew that one day soon, Anak'hati would gain control of those very shipyards and begin pushing out an unbeatable fleet of galleons that would rule the seas for years to come.

 Please sign in to leave a comment.